Q&As on COVID-19 vaccines: third doses, variants, chemsex, Halal?

 Can I use an antibody test to check if the COVID vaccine worked?

 Antibody tests for diagnosis are different to antibody tests for vaccine response.

 They test for different types of antibodies.
 So you can have full vaccine protection and still test negative on a diagnostic test.

 Guidelines currently do not recommend testing for individual responses to the COVID vaccine.
 This is even in people who might be expected to have a lower response.

 Even using the right test, scientists have not yet worked out a target level for immune responses to be protective.

 They specifically advise not to used antibody tests as these are not likely to produce reliable results.

 The negative result does not mean the vaccine did not work.
 The immune system is complex, and this test is not sensitive enough to show if you have protection.

 What is in the COVID-19 vaccines?

-This will not cause an infection though.
+This does not cause an infection.